SIBO Herbal Treatment

 - Singing changes the way your brain functions and is useful for reducing stress.
 This stress reduction helps promote healthy Migrating Motor Complex (See: Singing Changes Your Brain).

 - A regular exercise routine improves one’s health in a number of ways, one of which is by reducing stress and improving digestion.
-See our article on exercise and thyroid health for more details.
+See our article on How to lose weight with Hashimoto’s for more details.
 Also, be sure to discuss exercise with your doctor before beginning/changing a fitness routine.

 Supporting the Vagus Nerve

 The standard method for treating SIBO is to kill off the bacteria with antibiotics, with repeated rounds of antibiotics given if the infection comes back, as it does often.
 This reinfection after treatment with antibiotics may be due to the fact that these medications don’t dismantle the risk factors that led to the infection to begin with.
 Researchers note that almost half of those treated with antibiotics have the infection come back in less than a year.
 As a clarification, there may be times when an antibiotic becomes necessary and it is important to follow your doctors’ instructions.
 That said, the medical community needs more open communication about the side effects and limitations of treating SIBO with antibiotics as well as exploring the benefits of lifestyle modification and natural treatment.